oleneyl/maplestory_gemstone_require/README.md

   - Total Enhancing core Types ( in "core_total")
   - main Enhance skill name ( in "main" list)
   - sub Enhance skill name (in "sub" list)
+  - skill requirement that need to upgrade(in "vskill")
+  - 1Lv cores that need to fresh game environment (Such as Spider in mirror, ...) (in useless_skill)

 - calc.py